 Since 2006 I’ve made a living as a Designer and Software Engineer, creating world-class digital experiences for humans.
 In that time, I’ve been fortunate to work with excellent people at a few companies, as a freelancer, and for a short time as a founder.

 I’m trying to use my skills and experience to put good into the world.

 There are plenty of words and acronyms you can put in front of “Designer”.
-Product, Web, Graphic, UX, UI, IA, etc. The lines between each are blurry, and the titles go in-and-out of fashion.
+Product, Web, Graphic, UX, UI, IA, etc. The lines between each are blurry, and the titles go in and out of fashion.
 Depending on the project and team I’m working alongside, I practice them all to varying degrees.
-I prefer to call myself simply; “A Designer.”
+I prefer to call myself; “A Designer.”

 Code is a means to an end.
 I have ideas and use code to bring them to life.
 That doesn’t mean I approach programming as a craft with any less enthusiasm or care as Design.
-I push myself to try new languages, and unserstand new patterns.
+I push myself to learn new languages, understand new patterns, and keep growing as an engineer.
 No language is off limits and I don’t avoid trying to learn difficult concepts.

 Being a better designer makes me a better engineer and being a better engineer makes me a better designer.
-I’m often asked which I want to do more; write code or design.
+I get asked a lot which I want to do more; design or write code?
 I answer, “yes.”

 Since then, I’ve made iterations on the site every few years to accomplish different goals.
 I’ve changed the design, I’ve changed the work, and most important of all I’ve changed.
 This site is a lot of things.
 A portfolio of design work.
 A blog.
 A place to experiement.
 Above all else, this site is a reflection of me.

 - CSS: The kind that comes in the browser

 The source for all versions is available on GitHub.